-The sanitary engineers of the time conceived of a plan to reverse the flow of the Chicago River by digging two large canals and building a lock at the mouth of the Chicago River, essentially using lake water to flush the city’s sewage downstream.
+The city planners and engineers of the time conceived of a plan to reverse the flow of the Chicago River by digging two large canals and building a lock at the mouth of the Chicago River, essentially using lake water to flush the city’s sewage downstream.
 This massive scheme was completed in 1900.
-(Read more about Chicago's flood and drainage control.)
-For more than 30 years, this system of canals and channels were literally open sewer pipes conveying waste down river and serving as a route for commercial barge traffic between the Mississippi River and Lake Michigan.
+(Read more about Chicago’s flood and drainage control.)
+For nearly 30 years, this system of canals and channels were literally open sewer pipes conveying waste down river and serving as a route for commercial barge traffic between the Mississippi River and Lake Michigan.

-The District has prepared a draft Watershed Management Ordinance for Cook County that will set minimum standards for retention and detention of rain on site and enhance water quality in area waterways.
-Additionally, the ordinance should help to reduce future flooding by requiring capture of water where it falls, possibly through a suite of techniques known as “green infrastructure” that seek to mimic the way nature works.
+In 2013, the District adopted a Watershed Management Ordinance for Cook County that sets minimum standards for retention and detention of rain on sites where development and redevelopment is taking place both to prevent additional flooding and to enhance water quality in area waterways.
+Additionally, the ordinance should help to reduce future flooding by promoting use of green infrastructure, a suite of techniques such as rain gardens and green roofs that seek to mimic the way nature works.

 …About Water and Water Use